Skip to Content

 TocHeadingText.tsx

-"use client"; import { H2, Toc, TocProvider } from "@hyunjinno/react-toc"; export const TocHeadingText = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow"> <div className="flex flex-col gap-4"> <H2>f.1.
+import { Toc, TocProvider } from "@hyunjinno/react-toc"; import { H2 } from "@hyunjinno/react-toc/heading"; export const TocHeadingText = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow"> <div className="flex flex-col gap-4"> <H2>f.1.
 Heading</H2> <H2>f.2.
 Heading</H2> <H2>f.3.
 Heading</H2> <H2>f.4.
 Heading</H2> <H2>f.5.
 Heading</H2> </div> <Toc className="w-44" headingClassName="text-blue-500" headingText="On This Page" /> </TocProvider> ); };

 f.1.
 Heading